playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 ## Performance Considerations

-- **Cell subdivisions** should be as small as possible.
-The CPU usage with large cell subdivisions is larger when the grid is filled by the lights each frame.
+- **Cell subdivisions** should be as small as possible, since large cell subdivisions lead to larger CPU usage when the grid is filled by the lights each frame.
 This should be optimized for each scene, depending on its lighting complexity.
-Optimally, you should have enough cells to limit the overlap of lights and limit the number of lights in each cell.
+Optimally, you should have enough cells to limit the overlap of lights and the number of lights in each cell.
-- The **maximum lights per cell** should be small, since this limits the size of the texture used to store the 3D grid, which needs to be updated every frame.
+- The **Max Lights Per Cell** should be as small as possible, since this limits the size of the texture used to store the 3D grid, which needs to be updated every frame.
 - If an application using Clustered Lighting **runs slowly** on older mobile devices, consider globally turning off features like Shadows or Cookies.